Boavizta/boaviztapi/boaviztapi/routers/openapi_doc/intro_openapi.md

-🎯 Retrieving the impacts of digital elements
+🎯 Retrieving the impacts of digital elements.

 This is a quick demo, to see full documentation [click here](https://doc.api.boavizta.org)

 ## Features

 Bellow a list of all available features.
-Implemented features are specified for each route.
+Implemented features are specified in each route.

 ### 👄 Verbose